 If you are selected to continue to this second phase of the selection process, participation in all parts of the conference is required for you to remain in consideration as a candidate.
-We host three Saturday sessions, on February 6, February 20, and February 27, 2021.
+We host three Saturday sessions, on February 20, February 27, and March 6, 2021.
 We will do our best to accommodate applicants’ scheduling preferences, but if that is not possible due to space constraints, scheduling priority will be in order of receipt of your application.

 After all candidate conferences are completed, the selection committee will notify all applicants by letter of their final admission status, usually by mid March.